Stephen Adoma-Yeboah: Elections

-Adomah-Yeboah was elected as the member of parliament for the Dormaa East constituency in the 2000 Ghanaian general elections.
-He was elected on the ticket of the New Patriotic Party.
+Mr. Adoma-Yeboah was elected as the member of parliament for the Dormaa East constituency in the 2000 Ghanaian general elections.
+He was first to be elected on the ticket of the New Patriotic Party.
 His constituency was a part of the 14 parliamentary seats out of 21 seats won by the New Patriotic Party in that election for the Brong Ahafo Region.
 The New Patriotic Party won a majority total of 100 parliamentary seats out of 200 seats in the 3rd parliament of the 4th republic of Ghana.
 He was elected with 9,782 votes out of 16,138 total valid votes cast.
 This was equivalent to 60.9% of the total valid votes cast.
 He was elected over Nicholas Kwabena Agyei-Kyereme of the National Democratic Congress, Obeng Kwasi Emmanuel of the National Reform Party and Kyeremeh Addae Hinneh of the Convention People's Party.
 These obtained 5,599, 397 and 291votes respectively out of the total valid votes cast.
 These were equivalent to 34.8%, 2.5% and 1.8% respectively of total valid votes cast.